 5 Math Activities for Preschool and Kindergarten

-Finding great preschool and kindergarten math activities can be challenging, but it can also be a lot of fun!
+Finding great math activities for preschool and kindergarten can be challenging, but it can also be a lot of fun!
 In my experience, young kids approach math with interest and confidence – especially when it is presented in a hands-on way.

 We have been working on shapes, so I created these hands on math activities for preschool and kindergarten.
 I used these math activities with over 100 3-6 year old’s so they have been tested and are kid approved!